SalahAdDin/react-ts-vite-template/README.md

 It is build on:
 - [**Typescript**](https://www.typescriptlang.org/), of course, who does not like Typescript?
-- [**Vite**](https://vitejs.dev/): is faster than **Webpack** at development and building time, it comes out of the box prepared for working with many different frameworks but still keeps simplicity and customizability.
+- [**Vite**](https://vitejs.dev/): it's faster than **Webpack** at development and building time, it comes out of the box prepared for working with many different frameworks but still keeps simplicity and customizability.
+- [**MSW**](https://mswjs.io/): it intercepts requests on the network level, guarantying an identical application's behavior with and without mocks, without requiring any change in the application's code for the sake of mocking.
 - [**Axios**](https://github.com/axios/axios) as fetching API tool.
 - [**TanStack-Query**](https://tanstack.com/query/v4/docs/react/overview): gives us caching of server data out of the box with cache invalidation and request de-duping.
 - [**ESLint**](https://eslint.org/) and [**Prettier**](https://prettier.io/) for linting and beautifying code.